Rank Two Non-Commutative Laurent Phenomenon and Pseudo-Positivity

+The automorphisms $F_{P_k}$ are generalizations of automorphisms of $\KK$ introduced by Kontsevich \cite{kontsevich} which are recovered in the \emph{binomial case} when $p_{1,i}=0=p_{2,j}$ for $1\le i\le d_1-1$ and $1\le j\le d_2-1$.
+In this binomial case, Kontsevich conjectured the Laurentness and positivity of the \emph{non-commutative cluster variables} $X_m$ and $Y_m$.
+This terminology is justified by specializing to commutative variables through which we recover the initial cluster mutations in the rank two cluster algebra \cite{fomin-zelevinsky} associated to the exchange matrix $\left[ \right]$ after composing with the transposition of initial cluster variables.
+In the binomial case, Laurentness was established by Usnich \cite{usnich0} when $d_1=d_2=2$, and by Berenstein and Retakh \cite{berenstein-retakh} for arbitrary polynomial degrees.
+Positivity in the binomial case was proven by Di Francesco and Kedem \cite{difrancesco-kedem} when $d_1d_2=4$, by Lee and Schiffler \cite{lee-schiffler} for $d_1=d_2$, and by the author \cite{rupel1} for arbitrary polynomial degrees.
+The proofs in \cite{lee-schiffler,rupel1} use a Dyck path combinatorics which is rather different than that employed in the present work.

-The Laurentness of $X_m$ and $Y_m$ has been obtained in \cite{usnich2} in the special case where $P_k=P_1$ for all $k\in\ZZ$.
-We refer the reader to \cite{rupel1} for an overview of the history of this problem in other special cases.
+The Laurentness of $X_m$ and $Y_m$ was established by Usnich \cite{usnich2} in the special case where $P_k=P_1$ for all $k\in\ZZ$.
 We will prove the Main Theorem by providing a combinatorial construction of the elements $Y_m$, called \emph{non-commutative generalized cluster variables}.
-This combinatorics was studied in \cite{rupel2} building upon the notion of compatible pairs in a maximal Dyck path developed by Lee, Li, and Zelevinsky in \cite{lee-li-zelevinsky}.
+This combinatorics was studied by the author \cite{rupel2} to construct greedy bases for (commutative) rank two generalized cluster algebras by building upon the notion of compatible pairs in a maximal Dyck path developed by Lee, Li, and Zelevinsky \cite{lee-li-zelevinsky} for constructing greedy bases of rank two cluster algebras.

 For $\bfa=(a_1,a_2)\in\ZZ_{\ge0}^2$, let $D:=D_\bfa$ denote the lattice path in the rectangle $[0,a_1]\times[0,a_2]$ which begins at $(0,0)$ takes unit length East and North steps to end at $(a_1,a_2)$ and is maximal among all such \emph{Dyck paths} that never pass above the main diagonal of the rectangle $[0,a_1]\times[0,a_2]$.
 In other words, no lattice point of $D$ lies strictly above the main diagonal and any lattice point which lies strictly above $D$ also lies strictly above the main diagonal.
 Label the edges of $D$ as $E=\{1,\ldots,a_1+a_2\}$, where this bijection of ordered sets respects the natural order on edges from $(0,0)$ to $(a_1,a_2)$.
 There is a partition $E=H\sqcup V$, where $H$ (resp. $V$) denotes the set of horizontal (resp. vertical) edges of $D$.

 For edges $e,e'\in E$, we write $ee'$ for the subpath of $D$ beginning with $e$ traveling North-East and ending with $e'$.
 By convention, this path will be empty if $e$ is to the North-East of $e'$, while the path $ee$ contains the single edge $e$.
 Let $\overline{e}e'$ (resp. $e\overline{e}'$) denote the path obtained from $ee'$ by removing the edge $e$ (resp. $e'$).
 Write $(ee')_H$ (resp. $(ee')_V$) for the set of horizontal (resp. vertical) edges in the path $ee'$.
 We abbreviate $|ee'|_H:=|(ee')_H|$ and $|ee'|_V:=|(ee')_V|$.